The Diary of a poor Suffolk woodman

 Generously illustrated in colour and black and

-white (192 pages) the book can be obtained from Poppyland Publishing.
+white (192 pages) the book can be obtained at a much reduced price from Poppyland Publishing.

 |The Class of '63|